richm/linux-system-roles-aide/README.md

 This is an ansible role that installs and configures the [Advanced Intrusion Detection Environment (AIDE)](https://aide.github.io).
 For Day 2 tasks it can run integrity checks and update the AIDE database.

-_Notice:_ This is a very early stage of a work in progress.
-Please use with extreme caution as it might break your system.

 ## What does this role do for you?

 * It ensures that the `aide` package is installed on the remote nodes